cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 ---
 shorty: Moving from .hdbcds to .hdbtable
 synopsis: >
-The deploy format `hdbcds` for SAP HANA has been deprecated with @sap/cds-compiler@5 and @sap/cds@8, and users are advised to switch to the default format `hdbtable`.
-This guide provides a step-by-step process for making the switch, including potential issues and workarounds, such as handling annotations `@sql.append` or `sql.prepend`, dealing with associations, multiline doc comments, and temporal data with time slice IDs.
+The deploy format `hdbcds` for SAP HANA has been deprecated with @sap/cds-compiler@5 and @sap/cds@8.
+Users are advised to switch to the default format `hdbtable`.
+This guide provides a step-by-step description for making the switch, including potential issues and workarounds, such as handling annotations `@sql.prepend/append` and dealing with associations.

 # layout: cds-ref
 redirect_from: releases/compiler-v2